nhauzenb/nhauzenb.github.io/_portfolio/oenb-1-npvola.md

 ---
-title: "Non-parametric volatility modeling in macroeconomics and finance"
+title: "Non-parametric volatility modeling in macroeconomics and finance."
 excerpt: "Role: principal investigator.
 Funding: EUR 232,000.00 from the Anniversary Fund of the Austrian Central Bank (OeNB).
 Project duration: 11/2022–10/2025."
 collection: portfolio